home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Pedometer Sensors
 ![iOS](/assets/iOS.svg)<br />
-The pedometer sensors provide step-counting data from the devices built-in motion processor.
+The pedometer sensors provide step-counting data from the device\'s built-in motion processor.
 They keep a tally of your daily on-foot activity, and reset at midnight.
 These sensors require motion permissions to be enabled.

 | Sensor | Description |
 | --------- | --------- |